pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  Some positioning modes apply to a particular monitor.
 For those modes, you can pass a negative monitor index to position the window on the main X-Plane monitor (the screen with the X-Plane menu bar at the top).
-Or, if you have a speciUc monitor you want to position your window on, you can pass a real monitor index as received from, e.g., :func:`XPLMGetAllMonitorBoundsOS`.
+Or, if you have a specific monitor you want to position your window on, you can pass a real monitor index as received from, e.g., :func:`XPLMGetAllMonitorBoundsOS`.

  Only applies to modern windows.
 (Windows created using the deprecated XPLMCreateWindow(),